goduncan/salt-ubuntu-base/README.md

 ### Extra States

-A few extra states have been included which are not strictly.
-Classified as hardening.
+A few extra states have been included which are not strictly classified as hardening.

 1. fail2ban